Learn Git - Guidebook For Developers: Overview of Decoding Git

 When changes are subsequently made to the tracked files, the user can then update the repository database and cache with these new changes.

-Components of a Baby Git repository
+Components of Git's original repository

-A Baby Git repository has four basic components:
+Git's original repository has four basic components:

 - An object database

 - A current directory cache